 The second of these features was released on August 28, 1963 for a special run in Cincinnati, Ohio.
 The full release date was January 29, 1994.
 This picture was "The Haunted Palace" starring Vincent Price, Debra Paget and Lon Chaney.

-The only way to tie this film to Edgar Allan Poe is that the film's title was a Poe story.
+The only way to tie this film to Edgar Allan Poe, is that the film's title was a Poe poem.
 The motion picture was really a bait and switch by American International Pictures,

 Roger Corman wanted to do something other than a Poe story and with screenplay writer Charles Beaumont choose H.P.
 Lovecraft's "The Case of Charles Dexter Ward".
 However, American International Pictures wanted an Edgar Allan Poe tale.
 Against Corman's wishes they had the title changed, added Poe's name to the film and instructed Beaumont to have Price read the poem.
 As a result the actor read the last four lines of Poe's six stanza poem: